 The California Equal Pay Act, which works hand-in-hand with the Equal Pay Act of 1963 to prohibit sex discrimination between men and women when it comes to pay, ensures that employers pay male and female employees the same amount of money when they perform reasonably similar jobs – but there’s a lot more to it than that.

-And if you believe your employer has violated your right to be paid the same amount as your counterparts are paid, you may have good reason to file a claim – and you could be entitled to compensation.
+If you believe your employer has violated your right to be paid the same amount as your counterparts are paid, you may have good reason to file a claim – and you could be entitled to compensation.

 What is the California Equal Pay Act?